zejin/CS5220/README.md

 ## Goals

-4. Implement a Monte Carlo integration application
+5. Implement a test of independence